-At Dartford Primary Academy the intention is that children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, cultures, traditions and musical genres.
-We want our children to develop a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music.
+At Dartford Primary Academy, we want children to enjoy and express themselves through music in order to develop an appreciation of what this can do for their own well-being and to be ambitious for careers in the music industry.
+The children will gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, cultures, traditions and musical genres.
+We plan to give pupils, regardless of need or background, the knowledge and skills required from the National Curriculum through the development of their curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music.
 They will develop an unbiased respect for the role that music may wish to be expressed in any person’s life.
-To develop their cultural understanding, we ensure they are exposed to music from diverse backgrounds, some which will already be familiar to them and others which will be completely new.
-We are committed to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
+By developing their cultural understanding, we aim to ensure that they are exposed to music from diverse backgrounds, some of which will already be familiar to them and others which will be completely new.
+This sequence of knowledge and skills will enable the children to close any gaps they may have as well as achieve clearly defined endpoints.
+We are committed to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge and experiences to involve themselves in music, in a variety of different contexts.